EMC-prog/Home-launcher/README.md

 ## What is this?
 This is an HTML project to make a home screen where you can see things like the weather or the news.
 ## What is the actual version of the project?
-Actually is the version 0.1 Alpha, but the 0.2 is being build.
-The mobile version is not functional actually.
+Actually is the version 1.0 Online Stable, but the 2.0 Stable and Online Stable is being build.